sirthias/borer/README.md

 Nullable and Default
 --------------------

-One question that frequently arises when dealing with [JSON], and to a limited extend [CBOR] as well, is: How to deal with `null` values?\
+One question that frequently arises when dealing with [JSON], and to a limited extend [CBOR] as well, is how to deal with `null` values.

-`null` values differ from missing members (see also [Map-Based Codecs above](#map-based-codecs)) in that the value for an element is indeed present, but it is `null`.
+`null` values differ from missing members (see also [Map-Based Codecs above](#map-based-codecs)) in that the value for an element is indeed present, but is `null`.

-_BORER_ handles these case is a properly types fashion: If your data model allows for certain members to be `null` in an encoding the members type should be wrapped with `Nullable`, i.e. `Nullable[String]`.
-In combination with the simple type class `Default[T]`, which provides the capability to supply default values for a type `T` the pre-defined encoder and decoder for `Nullable[T]` will then be able to translate `null` values to respective default value and back.
+_BORER_ handles this case in a properly typed fashion: If your data model allows for certain members to have a `null` encoding the member's type should be wrapped with `Nullable`, e.g. `Nullable[String]`.
+In combination with the simple type class `Default[T]`, which provides the capability to supply default values for a type `T`, the pre-defined encoder and decoder for `Nullable[T]` will be able to translate `null` values to the respective default value and back.

 Example: